-Sources: World Bank
+Sources: Enerdata

-The industry risk exposure is assessed based on the level of the waste to revenues (USD in million) and the share of waste recycled to total waste by the industry relative to the universe.
-The higher the average amount of total waste to revenues and the lower the share of waste recycled to total waste among companies, belonging to the industry, the stronger the risk exposure.
+The industry risk exposure is assessed by the analyst based on the energy intensity calculated as total energy use to revenues (USD in million) in the industry relative to the universe.
+The higher the energy intensity of an industry, the stronger the exposure of the industry to the risk of energy use.